 After hearing about the devastating attack on Pearl Harbor in December of 1941, Pennsylvania dentist and inventor Lytle S. Adams hatched a scheme to use bat bombs to attack Japanese cities.

 The plan was relatively straightforward, strap small incendiary bombs with timers to bats, and release them above Japanese cities.
 The bats would roost inside buildings and homes, allowing the small bombs to do maximum damage.

-Adams happened to know Eleanor Roosevelt, and so his crackpot scheme was not dismissed out of hand.
+Adams happened to know Eleanor Roosevelt, and so his crackpot scheme was not immediately dismissed by military personnel.
 The President’s advisors actually took up the plan with enthusiasm, and wrote to generals reassuringly, “This man is not a nut!”